The Gunny Sack

 The buttery graham cracker crust, light, airy cheesecake topped with blueberry pie filling is simply divine!

 2. Would other kinds of graham crackers be good in the crust?
 Yes!
-That’s another way to change the recipe is to change the kind of crust.
-Try cinnamon, vanilla, or chocolate graham crackers.
+You can use try cinnamon, vanilla, or chocolate graham crackers.

 3. Can I use whipped cream instead of Cool Whip?
 Yes, if time allows, make three cups of whipped cream to use in place of the Cool Whip.

-7. Can this cheesecake be made in a different size pan?
-Yes, but depending on the thickness of the cheesecake batter the cooking time may be altered.
+5. Can this cheesecake be made in a different size pan?
+Yes, but depending on the thickness of the cheesecake batter, the cooking time may be altered.

-8. Can this cheesecake be prepared ahead of time?
-Yes!
-We often make it ahead of time to bring to family gatherings.
+6. Can this cheesecake be prepared ahead of time?
 If you plan to serve it within 24 hours, you can make it and store it in the fridge.
-If you want to make it a day or two ahead of time, just bake the cheesecake.
-Store it in the fridge and add the blueberry pie filling and Cool Whip the day you plan to serve it.
+If you want to make it a day or two ahead of time, bake the cheesecake, store it in the fridge, and add the toppings before serving it.

 Blueberry Cheesecake Dessert Recipe